LuizFantin/graphql-node-studies/Alura-graphql-node/readme.md

 # GraphQL Node.js Example

-GraphQL Node.js Exampleis a Node.js implementation to train about GraphQL.
+GraphQL Node.js Example is a Node.js implementation to train about GraphQL.

 ## Installation